 A minimum lot size for Agricultural Zoning District is five (5) acres.

 NOTE: All new construction requires a valid well and septic permit or existing well and septic prior to granting a zoning permit.

 If you are submitting a large-scale project such as construction of a new residential or office building, Schedule a Preliminary Design Review Meeting.
 The meeting provides applicants with a preliminary review of their building plans prior to filing.

-Plan Submittal: When you have completed your Zoning Permit application and plans, go to the ZCCD.
+Plan Submittal: When you have completed your Zoning Permit application and plans, call the ZCCD and make an appointment with the Zoning Administrator.
 We will review your application for all necessary signatures and completeness.
 The review time for a permit depends on the complexity, scope of work and number of disciplines that must be involved.